Wahoo RIVAL Review | GPS ELEMNT TRIATHLON

 Finally, I’m assuming that more watch faces will come and that the existing watchface widgets may also be expanded.
 However, that is only going to be meaningful if 3rd parties can start to plug logic into the watch and I’m not sure if that will happen (it might).

 To finish up this Wahoo Rival Review, the takeout for me is that it is the type of triathlon watch I’m looking for.
-That’s one reason why I also like the Vantage V2 as both the V2 and RIVAL are simply aiming to support proper triathlon training and with some innovative new triathlon features thrown in.
+That’s one reason why I also like the Vantage V2 as both the V2, Garmin 935 and RIVAL are simply aiming to support proper triathlon training and with some innovative new triathlon sports features thrown in and less of the smart-tech nonsense.

 Wahoo’s hand-off feature is a de facto acceptance that a bike computer is best for, errr, the bike.
 The implication, therefore, is that a triathlon watch should perform better when running and swimming.
-RIVAL appears to do the swim piece well enough and here’s what Wahoo needs to work on next to make me happy.
+RIVAL does the swim piece well enough and now even logs running power to keep me happy.

-The bottom line is that existing Wahoo users will seriously consider buying an ELEMNT RIVAL now.
-You/I believe in the brand and know Wahoo will deliver more in 2021.
-Even with the new firmware from December 2020 the leap of faith that you previously had to take now seems MUCH LESS daunting.
-That said if you want a capable tri-watch with a simple app set up then Rival already fits the bill if you are searching for your first ‘proper’ triathlon watch.
+The bottom line is that existing Wahoo users will seriously consider buying an ELEMNT RIVAL.
+If you want a capable tri-watch with a simple app set up then Rival fits the bill – especially if you are searching for your first ‘proper’ triathlon watch.

 Buy Wahoo ELEMNT RIVAL – Review, Price, Availability & Discounts